What Toothpastes Should I Be Using

 Toothpaste for dull or stained teeth

 While one of the best ways to combat this is through teeth whitening (and a change in diet or lifestyle habits), whitening toothpaste can be a Godsend.
-These can lift or soften surface staining over time through a combination of special abrasives and bleaches (which won’t harm your smile).
+These can lift or soften surface staining through a combination of special abrasives and bleaches (which won’t harm your smile).
 However, these aren’t as effective as our specialist treatments.

 Getting advice